-If you live in Los Angeles and cannot pay your debts, it is crucial that you take swift and precise action with the help of a skilled professional.
+If you live in Los Angeles and cannot pay your debts, you must take swift and precise action with the help of a skilled professional.
 The bankruptcy attorneys at Wipe Away Debts can help you make the best decision for your future and carry it through, giving you confidence that you are in good hands.
 The bankruptcy process can be long and challenging, but we are here to help.

-Individuals and families who are unable to pay their debts typically use the file for one of two types: chapter 7 and chapter 13.
+Individuals and families who are unable to pay their debts file for one of two types of chapters: chapter 7 and chapter 13.
 Let’s break down some of the characteristics, pros, and cons of these bankruptcy options.

-Filing for chapter 7 bankruptcy – or a liquidation bankruptcy – is a somewhat faster and more aggressive option of clearing debt than most, as a typical chapter 7 bankruptcy case takes only a few of months to complete.
+Filing for chapter 7 bankruptcy – or a liquidation bankruptcy – is a somewhat faster and more aggressive option of clearing debt than most, as a typical chapter 7 bankruptcy case takes only a few months to complete.
 In a chapter 7 bankruptcy filing, debts are cleared without the necessity for a repayment plan, which could take years to complete.
-Though it is a very common method of filing but could result in the permanent loss of property.
-A significant nonexempt property could be sold through a bankruptcy trustee in order to repay debts, though some who file will retain their property in full, and none of an individual’s property that is listed as exempt will be sold.
-If an individual cannot get current on their mortgage, a chapter 7 filing can only temporarily stop a foreclosure and will not protect their assets long-term.
+Though it is a prevalent method of filing, it could result in the permanent loss of property.
+A significant nonexempt property could be sold through a bankruptcy trustee to repay debts, though some who file will retain their property in full, and none of an individual’s property that is listed as exempt will be sold.
+If an individual cannot get current on their mortgage, a chapter 7 filing can only temporarily stop foreclosure and will not protect their assets long-term.

 It is also possible that you may not qualify for chapter 7 bankruptcy.
 Whereas chapter 13 is available to everyone, chapter 7 filings are limited only to those whose income falls below the median household income for their area.
 Those whose disposable income exceeds certain limits – sans expenses and debt payments – will not be able to file for chapter 7 bankruptcy.
 This is called the “means test” and can get somewhat confusing as definitions of disposable income can vary, but we are here to help.